sjacobs/buildlights-server/README.md

 1. Checkout the repository
 2. Install the clewarecontrol tools downloaded from above (and make sure 'clewarecontrol' is in the PATH)
-2. Run start.sh.
+2. Run start.sh as sudo(!).
 The server should startup on port 54321 by default

 To set the lights, just open a browser and trigger the URL: